 Primary Icon Secondary Icon State Description 3 Primary Replicator Log error CLI States: passthru Valid for Primary only This state is encountered if the Primary receives Input/Output error when attempting to read from or write to its log volume.
-Checkstarted CLI States: awaiting_checkend Valid for Primary only Indicates that the checkpoint has started and awaits checkend.
-36 36 Not Recovered CLI States: needs_recovery Valid for Primary and Secondary This state is encountered if the RVG does not recover automatically after a system restart.
-Acting as Secondary CLI States: acting_Secondary Valid for Primary only Indicates that the original Primary RVG is currently the acting Secondary as part of the fast-failback process.
-Writes to the data volumes in this RVG are disabled irrespective of whether the RVG is started or stopped.
+20 Checkstarted CLI States: awaiting_checkend Valid for Primary only Indicates that the checkpoint has started and awaits checkend.
+5 6 Not Recovered CLI States: needs_recovery Valid for Primary and Secondary This state is encountered if the RVG does not recover automatically after a system restart. : = : Acting as Secondary Indicates that the original